 A lot is made of the alternates while travelling.
-Try this hike instead of the Inca Trail, since it’s less crowded.
-Track chimpanzees in Uganda instead of gorillas since it’s less expensive, but I’ve always wondered if the alternates truly measure up.
-We set off to hike Mount Elgon in Uganda to figure out how travel alternates measure up.
+For instance, many recommend you track chimpanzees in Uganda instead of gorillas since it’s less expensive. but I’ve always wondered if the alternates truly measure up.
+We set off to climb Mount Elgon in Uganda to figure out how travel alternates measure up.

 Hiking Mount Elgon as an alternative to Kilimanjaro

 Philip and I had dreamed of summiting Mount Kilimanjaro one day, but we had a pretty jam-packed itinerary during our 5 weeks in East Africa, and weren’t sure Kili was feasible due to both financial and timing constraints.
 Besides, I try to leave a few things left to see so I always have a reason to look forward to coming back.
 It’s always good to have something to dream about.